The pop-up Institute for Social Prescribing - spreading innovation in a holistic approach to health and wellbeing

 Learning from leaders in social prescribing during COVID-19

-Institute for Social Prescribing
+The Institute for Social Prescribing launched in 2019

-The Institute for Social Prescribing, launched in Autumn 2019, is recognising and celebrating excellence in a community approach to care.
-Together with public health consultant Professor Sir Muir Gray and NHS England National Clinical Lead for social prescribing Dr Michael Dixon, we are creating regional and national test beds across the South West to lead and test innovation in social prescribing.
+Together with public health consultant Professor Sir Muir Gray and NHS England National Clinical Lead for social prescribing Dr Michael Dixon, we are creating regional and national test beds across the South West to lead and test innovation through the Institute for Social Prescribing.

 Personalising care through prescribing